kxk302/G4Hunter_Docker/README.md

 # Running the G4Hunter Docker Container

 You can run G4Hunter on any genome specified in BSgenome package (https://bioconductor.org/packages/release/bioc/html/BSgenome.html).
 To get a list available genomes, run the following command in an R environment:

 > install.packages('BiocManager')\
 > BiocManager::install('BSgenome')\
 > BSgenome::available.genomes()

-In case the genome is not specified in BSgenome package, you can create your own BSgenome package by following the instructions here: http://bioconductor.org/packages/release/bioc/vignettes/BSgenome/inst/doc/BSgenomeForge.pdf
+In case the genome is not specified in BSgenome package, you can create your own BSgenome package by following the instructions here: http://bioconductor.org/packages/release/bioc/vignettes/BSgenome/inst/doc/BSgenomeForge.pdf.
+The outcome of this step is a tar file that you must pass to G4Hunter.
+For example, suppose you created a BSgenome package for chimpanzee and the tar file is located at '/Users/kxk302/workspace/G4Hunter_Docker/genomes/BSgenome.Ptroglodytes.NCBI.T2TXYv11.tar'.

 Suppose you want G4Hunter to save the output file at '/Users/kxk302/workspace/G4Hunter_Docker/output/g4_out.txt'.
 The output file name is 'g4_out.txt', the output file folder is '/Users/kxk302/workspace/G4Hunter_Docker/output/', and absolute path